Renewable Energy Competition

 Different combinations of electrical components allow engineers to design different devices.
 Resistors, inductors, and capacitors can be arranged in three different ways.
-In a series circuit, the element's conductors are connected end to end.
+In a series circuit, the elements are connected end to end.
 The current in a series circuit remains the same in all the electrical elements.
 In a series circuit, as shown in Figure 7, the sum of the voltages across each element is equal to the voltage of the power source (Vout = VA + VB + VC).

-In a parallel circuit, as shown in Figure 8, the element's conductors are connected at opposing ends.
+In a parallel circuit, as shown in Figure 8, the elements are connected at opposing ends.
 The current that is supplied by the voltage source equals the current that flows though elements D and E. The voltage across the elements that are parallel is the same (Vout = VD = VE).

 - Which source yields the most voltage per unit cost?